U.S.-China officials discuss trade; Mnuchin eyes possible in-person talks

 Global stocks were rattled this week after comments on Tuesday from U.S. President Donald Trump, who reiterated his threat to impose further tariffs on Chinese imports.
 Signs that the trade dispute was starting to take a toll on corporate earnings further unnerved investors, sending stocks lower on Thursday.

 "We have a long way to go as far as tariffs, where China is concerned, if we want.
-We have another $325 billion (£260 billion) that we can put a tariff on if we want," Trump said at a Cabinet meeting on Tuesday.
+We have another $325 billion that we can put a tariff on if we want," Trump said at a Cabinet meeting on Tuesday.

 Trump and Chinese President Xi Jinping agreed during a Group of 20 nations summit in Japan last month to resume discussions, easing fears of escalation after talks broke down in early May.
 At the time of the G20, Trump agreed to suspend a new round of tariffs on $300 billion worth of imported Chinese consumer goods while the two sides resumed negotiations.